MrSentualDecilos/PokeDex/README.md

 This is a personal project I made with Kotlin for displaying my portfolio to recruiters, but feel free to check it out and download it to take on ideas!

+For this project I used:
+- Kotlin
+- MVVM
+- Clean architecture
+- Unit testing
+- Dagger Hilt for DI
+- Room DB

 # Thanks! (:

 - This project is powered by https://pokeapi.co/